 To obtain a locker, visit the front office.
 Combination locks are available for purchase on School Cash Online.
+Lockers must be registered (use QR code provided by your teacher or visit the main office).
+Unregistered lockers will have the locks removed.
+DO NOT share your locker combination with anyone as thefts can easily occur this way.
 For issues with your locker, see your Vice Principal.